Healthy Homes Assessment Wallaceville

 What We Do

-As building inspectors, we take on all issues that come with specialist house examinations.
-We are there to ensure that you make the correct decision when buying your next home.
+As building inspectors, we take on all issues associated with expert house Inspections.
+We are here to ensure you make the right decision when purchasing your next property.

-We value your money and conduct comprehensive examinations to make sure you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun parts of owning or purchasing your own home.
+We take your investment seriously, and undertake detailed examinations to make sure that you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning the house.

-We specialise in a range of services to make sure you are completely informed of the condition of any property you might be contemplating buying or selling as well as additional solutions.
+We specialise in a range of solutions to ensure you are completely informed of the condition of any property that you might be contemplating buying or selling along with other solutions.

-We have a systematic approach to your property inspection and the latest software technology with digital photos embedded into your report, you are able to actually see any issues found.
-Through our detailed reporting it’s easy to understand why we receive so many clients who recommend our service to family and acquaintances.
+With our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into the report, you are able to actually see any problems that might be identified.
+Through our comprehensive reporting it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 Get in Touch - Have Peace of Mind